Pegah-B/EndtoEnd_MLPipelines_AzureMLStudio/README.md

 ## Overview

 This repository contains three machine learning projects, each demonstrating the development of an end-to-end pipeline using Microsoft Azure Machine Learning Studio with no coding required, all built, deployed, and tested within Azure's user-friendly interface.
-The projects include:

-&nbsp;&nbsp; 1- Automobile Price Prediction (Regression)
+The projects include: Automobile Price Prediction (Regression), Diabetes Prediction (Classification), and Penguin Clustering (Clustering).

-&nbsp;&nbsp; 2- Diabetes Prediction (Classification)

-&nbsp;&nbsp; 3- Penguin Clustering (Clustering)

 Each project is documented in its respective PDF file, including: